smaremanda/add-in-docs/reference/shared/projecttaskfields-enumeration.md

 ## Remarks

-A  **ProjectTaskFields** constant can be used as a parameter of the **[getTaskFieldAsync](../../reference/shared/projectdocument.gettaskfieldasync.md)** method.
+A  **ProjectTaskFields** constant can be used as a parameter of the **[getTaskFieldAsync](../../reference/shared/projectdocument.gettaskfieldasync.md)** method.<br/><br/>
 For more information about working with fields in Project, see the [Available fields reference](http://office.microsoft.com/en-us/project-help/available-fields-reference-HA102749299.aspx?CTT=1).
 In Project Help, search for  _Available fields_.

 ## Support details

 A capital Y in the following matrix indicates that this enumeration is supported in the corresponding Office host application.
-An empty cell indicates that the Office host application doesn't support this enumeration.
+An empty cell indicates that the Office host application doesn't support this enumeration.<br/><br/>

-For more information about Office host application and server requirements, see [Requirements for running Office Add-ins](../../docs/overview/requirements-for-running-office-add-ins.md).
+For more information about Office host application and server requirements, see [Requirements for running Office Add-ins](../../docs/overview/requirements-for-running-office-add-ins.md).<br/><br/>

 **Supported hosts, by platform**